jspkay/parallelGraphColoring/README.md

 ---

 ## Usage <a name="usage"></a>
-The program can be run both in interactive mode and in "stand-alone" mode, ie by entering the necessary parameters from the command line.
+The program can be run both in interactive mode and in command line mode, ie by entering the necessary parameters from the command line.

 ### Interactive mode <a name="interactive_mode"></a>
 To start the program in interactive mode, i.e. without selecting the desired options from the command line, but through a stdin and stdout, you must select the *help* option `GraphColoring --help` and then digit 'yes'.